iamdeepti/100DaysOfCode/logs.md

 ## Day 8
 1) learnt and coded convex hull algorithm
-2) hosted a repo on heroku, and did some front-end designing
+2) hosted a repo on heroku, and did some front-end designing.